The 7 stages of the sales cycle explained

 Most business owners understand that a faster sales cycle is preferable because the longer a sale drags on the higher the likelihood that it will fall apart.
 By understanding the different stages of the sales cycle you will close more sales and manage your employees more effectively.

 Tallyfy offers a simple workflow and business process management tool to help you track your progress and problems.
-Our app will trigger workflows from your CRM for a smoother, more seamless process.
+Our app will trigger workflows from your CRM for a smoother, more integrated process.
 You can gain insights on existing bottlenecks so you can continuously improve your processes.

 What is the definition of a sales cycle?